CompCogNeuro/sims/ch2/neuron/README.md

 This simulation illustrates the basic properties of neural spiking and rate-code activation, reflecting a balance of excitatory and inhibitory influences (including leak and synaptic inhibition).

-In this model, the `NetView` only shows a single neuron which is "injected" with excitatory current (as neuroscientists might do with an electrode injecting current into a single neuron).
-If you do `Run Cycles` in the toolbar you will see it get activated, but to really understand what is going on, we need to see the relationship among multiple variables as shown in the `TstCycPlot`.
+In this model, the `Network` only shows a single neuron which is "injected" with excitatory current (as neuroscientists might do with an electrode injecting current into a single neuron).
+If you do `Run Cycles` in the toolbar you will see it get activated, but to really understand what is going on, we need to see the relationship among multiple variables as shown in the `Test Cycle Plot`.

 # Plot of Neuron variables over time

-* Press the `TstCycPlot` tab in the right panel to display the graph view display.
+* Press the `Test Cycle Plot` tab in the right panel to display the graph view display.
 If you haven't done `Run Cycles` yet, do it now so you can see the results of running with the default parameters.

 Only the excitatory and leak currents are operating here, with their conductances (`GbarE`, `GbarL`) as shown in the control panel.
 You should see various lines plotted over 200 time steps (*cycles*) on the X axis.

 Here is a quick overview of each of the variables -- we'll go through them individually next (see for more details on how to determine what is being graphed, and how to configure it):

-* `Ge` (black line) = total excitatory input conductance to the neuron, which is generally a function of the number of open excitatory synaptic input channels at any given point in time (`Ge(t)`) and the overall strength of these input channels, which is given by `GbarE`.
+* `Ge` = total excitatory input conductance to the neuron, which is generally a function of the number of open excitatory synaptic input channels at any given point in time (`Ge(t)`) and the overall strength of these input channels, which is given by `GbarE`.
 In this simple model, `Ge(t))` goes from 0 prior to cycle 10, to 1 from 10-160, and back to 0 thereafter.
 Because `GBarE = .3` (by default), the net value goes up to .3 from cycle 10-160.
 The timing of the input is controlled by the `OnCycle` and `OffCycle` parameters.

-* `Inet` (red line) = net current (sum of individual excitation and leak    currents), which is excitatory (upward) when the excitatory input comes on, and then oscillates as the action potential spikes fire.
+* `Inet` = net current (sum of individual excitation and leak    currents), which is excitatory (upward) when the excitatory input comes on, and then oscillates as the action potential spikes fire.
 In general this reflects the net balance between the excitatory net input and the constant leak current (plus inhibition, which is not present in this simulation).

-* `Vm` (blue line) = membrane potential, which represents integration of all inputs into neuron.
+* `Vm` = membrane potential, which represents integration of all inputs into neuron.
 This starts out at the resting potential of .3 (= -70mV in biological units), and then increases with the excitatory input.
 As you can see, the net current (Inet) shows the *rate of change* of the membrane potential while it is elevated prior to spiking.
 When Vm gets above about .5, a spike is fired, and Vm is then reset back to .3, starting the cycle over again.

-* `Act` (green line) = activation.
+* `Act` = activation.
 This shows the amount of activation (rate of firing) -- by default the model is set to discrete spiking, so this value is computed from the running-average measured inter-spike-interval (*ISI*).
 It is first computed after the *second* spike, as that is the only point when the ISI is available.
 If you turn the `Spike` setting to off, then the Act value is computed directly.

-* `Spike` (purple line) = discrete spiking -- this goes to 1 when the neuron fires a discrete spike, and 0 otherwise.
+* `Spike` = discrete spiking -- this goes to 1 when the neuron fires a discrete spike, and 0 otherwise.

-* `Gk` (orange line) = conductance of sodium-gated potassium (k) channels, which drives adaptation -- this conductance increases during spikes, and decays somewhat in between, building up over time to cause the rate of spiking to adapt or slow down over time.
+* `Gk` = conductance of sodium-gated potassium (k) channels, which drives adaptation -- this conductance increases during spikes, and decays somewhat in between, building up over time to cause the rate of spiking to adapt or slow down over time.

 # Spiking Behavior

 The default parameters that you just ran show the spiking behavior of a neuron.
 This is implementing a modified version of the Adaptive Exponential function (see [CCN Textbook](https://github.com/CompCogNeuro/book)) or AdEx model, which has been shown to provide a very good reproduction of the firing behavior of real cortical pyramidal neurons.
 As such, this is a good representation of what real neurons do.
 We have turned off the exponential aspect of the AdEx model here to make parameter manipulations more reliable -- a spike is triggered when the membrane potential Vm crosses a simple threshold of .5.
 (In contrast, when exponential is activated (you can find it in the `SpikeParams`), the triggering of a spike is more of a dynamic exponential process around this .5 threshold level, reflecting the strong nonlinearity of the sodium channels that drive spiking.)

-At the broadest level, you can see the periodic purple spikes that fire as the membrane potential gets over the firing threshold, and it is then reset back to the rest level, from which it then climbs back up again, to repeat the process again and again.
+At the broadest level, you can see the periodic spikes that fire as the membrane potential gets over the firing threshold, and it is then reset back to the rest level, from which it then climbs back up again, to repeat the process again and again.
 Looking at the overall rate of spiking as indexed by the spacing between spikes (i.e., the *ISI* or inter-spike-interval), you can see that the spacing increases over time, and thus the rate decreases over time.
 This is due to the **adaptation** property of the AdEx model -- the spike rate adapts over time.

 From the tug-of-war model, you should expect that increasing the amount of excitation coming into the neuron will increase the rate of firing, by enabling the membrane potential to reach threshold faster, and conversely decreasing it will decrease the rate of firing.
 Furthermore, increasing the leak or inhibitory conductance will tug more strongly against a given level of excitation, causing it to reach threshold more slowly, and thus decreasing the rate of firing.